Nutlope/pdftochat/README.md

 - [x] Clean up files
 - [x] Have PDF viewer and chat side by side
 - [x] Add auth with Clerk
-- [ ] Make the correct pdf show up in the viewer by adding Postgres DB (docID, pineconeUrl, pdfUrl)
+- [x] Make the correct pdf show up in the viewer by adding Postgres DB (docId, userId, pdfUrl, createdAt)
 - [ ] Stream data back using the Vercel AI SDK
 - [ ] Implement the landing page redesign
 - [ ] Add SEO metadata in layout.tsx